 Made up of trustees, members, volunteers and supporters, Ford Park Community Group continues to develop the park for future generations.

 Grant-funding has seen the Coach House building become a popular cafe and bistro, with a well-used first-floor function room, and the charity’s head office also move into the historic building.

 The large walled Victorian Kitchen Garden has been restored to its former glory, thanks to a Local Food grant from the Big Lottery.
 Working with our gardener, our volunteers help to maintain the garden, alongside the wider grounds of the park.

 Currently, the Community Group employs a Chief Executive, Gardener, Volunteer Team Leader and a Marketing and Communications Officer.
-The Coach House Cafe is run as a social enterprise and employs a Chef and a team of staff.
+The Coach House Cafe is run as a social enterprise and employs a Hospitality Manager, Chef and a team of staff.

 Once a year, we hold an AGM at Ford Park to share updates on how developments are going and our visions and plans for the future – everyone is welcome to attend.